Anthoni-Mathias/designer/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Web [https://anthoni-mathias.github.io/designer/] to view it in your browser.
+Web [link] (https://anthoni-mathias.github.io/designer/) to view it in your browser.

 The page will reload when you make changes.\
-You may also see any lint errors in the console.
+You may also see any lint errors in the console.git

 ### `npm test`